kimble4/CrossMgr/helptxt/Results.md

 1. The Lap Winners will be shown in sequence.
 1. Click on the lap column header to return to normal ranking.

+## Clock Times

+The time of day that each lap time was recorded.
+Note that if you are viewing a CustomCategory, any start wave offsets will be neutralised, giving misleading clock times for riders in later waves.

 ## Lap Speeds
 Shows the speed by lap.
 For this feature to work, the Lap Distance must be configured in Categories.